Standard User Guide

 What is a Standard Notebook and what is the alternative?

-A Standard Notebook is for use with Python 3.
-Have a scroll through the other options on the dropdown to have a look at the kinds of Notebook Servers available on your account.
-You can start any kind of Notebook Server you would like when you log in - your folders and files will still be there regardless of which Notebook Server you choose.
+The Standard Notebook gives access to JupyterLab and Python 3.
+You can scroll through other options on the notebook selection list to see other Notebook Servers available.
+You can start any Notebook Server you would like when you log in - your folders and files will still be there regardless of which Notebook Server you choose.

-A Standard Notebook is not the only type you can use.
 There are different Notebook Servers you can start depending on what programming language you would like to code in, or whether you need specific libraries for your code.
-You can choose any of the available Notebooks from the dropdown menu.

 The list of notebooks, and what they do, is listed on the notebook contents page.

-If you require a different type of specialized Notebook Server (i.e. need specific libraries or another type of kernel) get in touch with Noteable to discuss the possibility of developing such a Notebook for you.
+f you require a different type of Notebook Server (i.e. need specific libraries or another type of kernel) get in touch with Noteable to discuss the possibility of developing such a Notebook for you.

 Is this notebook associated with my account or this session?
 Is everything in it going to disappear next time I log in?